gfranus/openssh-server/README.md

 * Install or upgrade OpenSSH-server package.
 * Configure OpenSSH-server service.
 * Enable OpenSSH-server service.
-* Check if OpenSSH-server is responding.
+* Check if OpenSSH-server is responding on declared port.

 ## Requirements